cpb/the_wizard_of_api/README.md

     $ bundle

-Add it to your config.ru file:
+Add this to your config.ru file:

     require 'the_wizard_of_api'
     use TheWizardOfApi